 What Is Autism?

 According to Autism Asperger’s Advocacy Australia (A4), autism is a neurological brain disorder that currently affects more than 53,000 children under 16 years of age.
 The cause of autism is unknown.
 Research shows genetics and environmental conditions both play a role in its onset.
-The onset of autism usually occurs at birth but is not diagnosed until later.
+The onset of autism usually occurs at birth but is not diagnosed until early childhood.